esmini/esmini/EnvironmentSimulator/Applications/replayer/readme.txt

       Playback speed scale factor (1.0 == normal) --view_mode <view_mode>
       Entity visualization: "model"(default)/"boundingbox"/"both"
+  --use_signs_in_external_model
+      When external scenegraph 3D model is loaded, skip creating signs from OpenDRIVE

 Additional OSG graphics options:
   --clear-color <color>                      Set the background color of the viewer in the form "r,g,b[,a]"